 If you’d like to share this infographic on your site, simply embed the following code and include an attribution to Lodgify:

-First things first, before owners even think about creating a vacation rental website, having a good brand is essential.
+Before owners can even think about creating a vacation rental website, they must know that curating a brand is essential.
 Branding is important to help distinguish hospitality businesses from their competitors, to set expectations for guests, build trust and loyalty among guests and form the basis of any marketing campaign.

-On first look at a vacation rental website, the most eyecatching aspects are the hero image and hero title.
-The hero image can either be just one, or a series of images at the top of the homepage which show off the very best about a vacation rental home, like its unique selling propositions, plus interesting photographs of what the area has to offer.
-Their purpose is to attract visitors with little more than a quick glance, and when paired with an appealing headline or “hero title” which clearly explains the property’s USP, the two are a perfect match.
+Upon first glance, the most eye-catching aspects of a vacation rental website are the hero image and hero title.
+The hero image can either be just one or a series of images at the top of the homepage which shows off the very best about a vacation rental home, like its unique selling propositions, plus interesting photographs of what the area has to offer.
+Their purpose is to attract visitors with nothing more than a quick glance, and when paired with an appealing headline or “hero title,” your guests are bound to book.

 USPs and featured properties

 A USP (Unique Selling Proposition) is defined as “the factor or consideration presented by a seller as the reason that one product or service is different from and better than that of the competition.”
 Put simply, USPs set hosts apart from any of their nearby competitors because they are exclusive to the property.
 Put yourself in your customers’ shoes and think, “what would make me book this property?”

 What makes the optimization of a vacation rental site unique is the need to showcase your properties.
 The product is your home, so by highlighting and featuring your property(s) at a noticeable location on the landing page, you increase your chances of getting reservations from web traffic.

 Showing these notable features on the homepage will immediately draw potential guests in when they see what’s on offer.
 Equally, for owners with more than one property, a featured property section showcasing the most popular options (and their prices!) can give guests a helping hand to make up their minds.